soheilshapouri/soheilshapouri.github.io/_posts/2024-09-16-dssources.md

 _This post will be updated periodically as I discover new gems._

 ---
+### Machine learning
+Lantz, B. (2013).
+Machine learning with R: learn how to use R to apply powerful machine learning methods and gain an insight into real-world applications.
+A great source to start with.
+Its explanation , for example about KNN, are very easy to understand.

 ### Data Sources for Cross-Cultural Research on Threats
 - [Vision of Humanity Maps](https://www.visionofhumanity.org/maps/#/): Interactive maps exploring global peace and sustainability indicators.